stahlgazer/grid-calculator/README.md

 Welcome to a simple calculator that I created while learning how to use CSS grid.
 The logic is functional, although it's not meant for scientific or complex purposes.
-It could be better but I made this from scratch without following any tutorials, so I'm pleased with the results.
+It could be better but I made this from scratch without following any tutorials.